 Aeration has also been used as a mechanical approach to hinder pondweed proliferation.
 The added oxygen will accelerate the decomposition process of nutrients that pondweeds need to live.

 When used carefully according to the label instruction, aquatic herbicides can be safe and effective management tools.
-The products that have been successful in treating coontail individually or in combination are Reward and Weedtrine D, Aquathol K – liquid, Aquathol Super K – granular, Propeller, Clipper SC, and Sonar AS and Sonar RTU.
+The products that have been successful in treating coontail individually or in combination are Reward and Tribune, Aquathol K – liquid, Aquathol Super K – granular, Clipper SC, and Sonar AS and Sonar RTU.
 A nonionic surfactant Cygnet Plus should be mixed in solution with herbicides when plants are treated.

 Reward is a fast-acting contact herbicide, highly effective in killing any part of the plant that comes into contact with.